swaggboi/PostText/README.md

 ## TODOs

 - Do the if-markdown-else-plaintext stuff in templates
-- Non-markdown posts will need to handle whitespace/newlines with CSS stuff
+- `plain-text` CSS class may need bottom padding
 - Do I need `SUM` for `by_id()`?

 ## AGPL-3.0+ANTIFA compliance